lscambo13/ElegantFin/README.md

   <summary><i>Detailed steps for server-side implementation</i></summary>

 1. Open Dashboard from Administration tab in Settings.
-2. Select General tab from the side bar.
+2. From the side bar, select the Branding tab if you are on Jellyfin 10.11.X OR the General tab on Jellyfin 10.10.X.
 3. Scroll down to find Custom CSS code box under Branding section.
 4. Paste the custom css in Custom CSS code box.
 5. Click save